-Nevertheless, the initial mass space where most stars are likely to explode (below) and implode (above) are clearly delineated by the mass where the central Carbon burning transitions from convective to radiative regime.
+Nevertheless, the initial mass space where most stars are likely to explode (below) and implode (above) are clearly delineated by the mass where the central Carbon burning transitions from convective to radiative regime (\Fig{f3}).
+By number, assuming a Salpeter-IMF with $\alpha=-2.35$, 89\% of RSG between 9 \Msun\ and 18.7 \Msun\ explode, and 84\% between 18.7 \Msun\ and 27 \Msun\ implode.
 Therefore the observed threshold of exploding RSG progenitors can be viewed as an indirect signature of this critical milestone in massive stellar evolution.

 While we demonstrate these arguments using \KEPLER\ calculations, we note that the general result on the connection between this transition mass and the final core structure is evident in models by other codes and groups.
 Both full-star and bare CO-core calculations by the open source code \MESA\ \citep{Pax11} were in good agreement with that of \KEPLER\ \citep[][see their Figs. 23 and 26]{Suk14}.
 Despite a very sparse set, it is also apparent from the recent models by the \FRANEC\ code \citep[][see their Fig.22]{Lim18}.
 The compactness parameter sharply increases (becomes difficult to blow up) after the transition mass, which was about $\sim26$ \Msun\ and $\sim14$ \Msun\ for the non-rotating and $\rm v=150\ km\ s^{-1}$ models respectively (see also discussion in \Sect{constr}).